 Abigail Williams was 12 years old when strange things began happening to her and her cousin, Betty Parris.

-It was in January 1692 and Williams was living with her uncle Samual Parris and his family, including Betty Parris, in Salem Village, Massachusetts when she and Betty began having, “fits.”
+It was January 1692 and Williams was living with her uncle Samual Parris and his family in Salem Village, Massachusetts when she and Betty began having, “fits.”

 Reverend Deodat Lawson was previously the minister of Salem Village and recorded his observations.
 In describing a visit to Mr. Parris’s home, Deodat noted that upon his arrival Abigail Williams had what he described as a “grievous fit.”